sengobasar/Algorithm-name-recommender/README.md

      "skewness": {"feature_1": 2.3, "feature_2": -0.5},
      "feature_types": {"numerical": 4, "categorical": 1},
      "class_distribution": {"class_0": 60%, "class_1": 40%},
-     "correlation": "high collinearity detected"
+     "correlation": "high collinearity detected",
+     "user_context": {"experience": "beginner", "priority": "transparency"}
    }
    ```

 2. **AI Reasoning Generation:**
-   - Gemini receives structured metrics
+   - Gemini receives structured metrics + context
-   - Analyzes dataset nature and characteristics
+   - Analyzes dataset nature and user needs
    - Generates human-readable explanations
    - Justifies preprocessing and model choices

 3. **Transparent Output:**
-   - **Why this preprocessing?** - Based on your data's skewness and missing patterns
+   - **Why this preprocessing?** - Based on your data's characteristics
-   - **Why this algorithm?** - Explains performance in context of dataset traits
+   - **Why this algorithm?** - Explains performance in your context
-   - **What can improve?** - Actionable suggestions for better results
+   - **What can improve?** - Actionable suggestions tailored to you

 ### **Example Explanation:**

 > **Dataset Analysis:**
 > Your dataset has 150 samples with 5 features.
 I detected 15% missing values in 'age' column and high skewness (2.3) in 'income'.
 The target variable shows moderate class imbalance (60:40).
+Since you're a beginner prioritizing transparency, I've optimized for interpretability.
 >
 > **Preprocessing Decisions:**
-> - Applied median imputation for 'age' (skewed distribution, robust to outliers)
+> - Applied median imputation for 'age' (robust to skewed distributions)
 > - Log transformation on 'income' (reduces skewness from 2.3 to 0.4)
-> - StandardScaler chosen over MinMaxScaler (data contains outliers)
+> - StandardScaler chosen (data contains outliers, normalizes features)
+> - No complex feature engineering (keeping it simple for learning)
 >
 > **Model Selection:**
 > Random Forest achieved 94.5% accuracy because:
-> - Handles non-linear relationships well
+> - Handles non-linear relationships (detected in your data)
-> - Robust to class imbalance without resampling
+> - Robust to class imbalance without manual resampling
-> - Not sensitive to feature scaling (good for mixed data types)
+> - Provides feature importance (helps you understand what matters)
+> - Balance between performance and interpretability
 >
+> **For Your Learning:**
+> Try Decision Tree next to see individual decision paths.
+It's more transparent than Random Forest and great for understanding how predictions are made.
+>
 > **Suggestions:**
-> Consider collecting more samples for the minority class or try SMOTE if performance needs improvement.
+> Consider collecting 20-30 more samples for the minority class or try SMOTE if you need even better performance.

 ---